18F/identity-gitlab/README.md

 ## Deploy

-`aws-vault exec sandbox-admin -- ./deploy.sh gitlab-dev` will deploy all the latest changes you have there in your repo.
+`aws-vault exec tooling-admin -- ./deploy.sh gitlab-dev` will deploy all the latest changes you have there in your repo.

 One thing to note:  If you want to have your cluster operate off of a